nextflow-io/nf-hack17-tutorial/README.md

 fastqc -o fastqc_${sample_id}_logs -f fastq -q ${reads}
 ```

-Save it, grant the execute permission and move it in the `bin` directory (in the project root) as shown below:
+Save it, grant the execute permission and move it in the `bin` directory as shown below:

 ```
 chmod +x fastqc.sh